JuliaConstraints/JuliaConstraints.github.io/docs/src/constraints/generic_constraints.md

 We provide a straightforward example through the `:dist_different` constraint on how to define and add such a constraint in the `USUAL_CONSTRAINTS` collection.

-Higher level modeling language such as `JuMP` should provide a `Intention` interface.
+Higher level modeling languages such as `JuMP` should provide a `Intention` interface.

 ### Defining an intention constraint in JC-API